kwahoo2/Mortar/README.md

 ## Disabling steppers at Pi boot
 Raspberry starts GPIO in an unknown state, stepper motors may consume some energy, before Mortar is even started.
-To avoid this, you can set AENBL and BENBL pins to low at the RPi OS boot.
+To avoid this, you can set ENBL pins to low (or high in the case of DRV 8825 Hat) at the RPi OS boot.

 Edit:

-    /boot/config.txt
+    /boot/firmware/config.txt

 and add following lines:

+If DRV8814 board is used,

 ```
 gpio=4=op,dl